Sukankrishnan/21Days21Tips/#day1(Read API documentation).md

 3) Understand the basics such as endpoints, authentication, error handling and more.

-4) Stop and ask questions whenever necessary.
+4) Ask questions and clear doubts whenever necessary.